 The data was screened by software rented from Geometrics, and 4 of the best data sets were transmitted to Zapata Geophysical in Golden, CO to create tomograms.
 All 4 data sets returned excellent results.
 Line 5000 returned the best results and below is a draft showing the refraction lines.
 A pit approximately 125 feet long and 40 feet deep is indicated.
 The tomogram is looking east into the hillside, and there is ridge of black chlorite altered rock that outcrops where the subterranean ridge is indicated on the left side.
 Another filled-in pit is indicated on the far left and it was not surveyed.
 It is at least as large as the one in the center and is centered on the bottom of the wash.
 Both pits are surrounded by intense black Chlorite-alteration (which is strongly magnetic).

-Below is a photo showing the position and locations of the seismic lines of surveys that were completed that were analyzed by geophysicists and returned results indicating filled-in pits.
+Below is a photo showing the position and locations of all of the seismic lines that were completed that were analyzed by geophysicists and returned results indicating filled-in pits.

-With the recent epiphany that the cup-shaped symbol indicates a filled-in pit being emptied (see below), the Trail Stone gives the exact location of the largest and most recent pit that was being mined before being back-filled in 1847-48.
+With an epiphany that the cup-shaped symbol on the trail stone indicates a filled-in pit being emptied (see below), the Trail Stone appears to show the location of the largest, and by the look of the surface disturbance, the most recent backfilled pit.
 The Trail Stone map is really that accurate.

 It is extremely ironic that the Mexicans in 1848 accidentally left behind the directions to the exact location of the largest pit mine, and the Mexicans of 1853 also accidentally left behind the exact location of the the largest underground mine (the Salazar Survey).